JetBrains/teamcity-documentation/topics/installation-quick-start.md

    The archive can be used for installation on Windows as well.

 4. The TeamCity web server and one build agent will be installed on the same machine.
-__Note__ that for [production purposes](installing-and-configuring-the-teamcity-server.md#Configuring+Server+for+Production+Use) it is recommended to set up the TeamCity Server and Agent on separate machines.
+__Note__ that for [production purposes](installing-and-configuring-the-teamcity-server.md#Configuring+Server+for+Production+Use) it is recommended to set up the TeamCity server and agent on separate machines.

 __To start/stop the TeamCity server and one default agent at the same time__, use the `runAll` script, provided in the `<TeamCity Home>/bin` directory.

-* To __start__ the server and the default agent, use
+* to __start__ the server and the default agent, use
     ```Shell
     runAll.sh start
     ```
-* To __stop__ the server and the default agent, use
+* to __stop__ the server and the default agent, use
     ```Shell
     runAll.sh stop
     ```

 By default, TeamCity runs on [`http://localhost:8111/`](http://localhost:8111/) and has one registered build agent that runs on the same computer.
 If another application uses the same port as the TeamCity server, the TeamCity server (Tomcat server) will not start with the _"Address already in use"_ errors in the server logs or server console.

 To change the server port, locate the `<TeamCity Home>/conf/server.xml` and modify the port in the `<Connector>` XML node, for example: